 Holiday email aims for celebrations.
 This one often goes by “seasonal emails” too.
 These emails are for a particular time of the year, providing wishes, discounts, prizes, competitions, holiday activities, and much more.
 For instance, religious festivals like Eid, Christmas, Puja.
 Also, national days along with special days like Mother’s day, Valentine’s day.
 And even Black Fridays, are just a few examples of holidays for which you can send this email campaign.

-Check out the following picture, a holiday email example that ForChics send.
+Check out the following picture, a holiday email example that ForChics sends.
 They are giving their customers a 10% discount on their product called ForBrow, an eyebrow-enhancing serum, on Christmas.

 Affiliate Email Marketing